takku-123/Predictive-Heart-Disease-Diagnostics-Using-SVMs/README.md

 ## 📊 Dataset Details

+This project leverages historical patient data for analysis and modelling.
+The dataset includes key features recorded from past medical diagnoses and clinical observations.
+The project uses this historical data to establish patterns and predictive capabilities for identifying cardiovascular risks.

 The dataset used for this project includes the following features:

 - **Age**: Patient's age in years.